Mark Orbell Ridgeline Adventures in Wanaka

 Importance of effective communication

-Using simple key phrases in visitors’ local language
+Using simple key phrases in visitors’ own language

 Website in different languages